microsoft/vcpkg/docs/users/triplets.md

 Valid options are `dynamic` and `static`.
 Note that libraries can ignore this setting if they do not support the preferred linkage type.

 ### VCPKG_BUILD_TYPE
 You can set this value to `release` to only build release versions of the ports.
-By default this value is empty and release and debug versions of a port are build.
+By default this value is empty and release and debug versions of a port are built.

 ### VCPKG_CMAKE_SYSTEM_NAME
 Specifies the target platform.